 Etienne's snap share fell to just 37% last week when he also ran fewer routes than James Robinson, who's made a much quicker return from Achilles surgery than anyone anticipated.
 The Chargers' run defense has been much improved this season as well.
 Etienne is a tough fantasy start until he starts seeing more targets.

-While a static -7 line throughout the week might suggest Herbert is good to go, there's a real risk he's a surprise inactive or leaves early while playing through torn rib cartilage.
+While a -7 line held throughout the week, it's dropped to -3 with Herbert a true game-time decision due to torn rib cartilage.
+So there's a real risk he's inactive or leaves early while playing through injury.
 At a minimum, LA's game plan will be highly affected/limited by his injury, and it certainly doesn't help center Corey Linsley and RT Trey Pipkins are questionable after leaving last week's game with injuries.
 The Chargers also face a sneaky-tough Jaguars defense allowing the third-lowest EPA/pass this season (only the Bills and Bucs have been better), so Herbert isn't the elite fantasy play this week he usually is (the later afternoon start time presents more uncertainty too).

 Los Angeles Rams @ Arizona Cardinals